-IEA Net Zero Emissions by IEA Stated Policies Scenario (STEPS) 2050 Scenario (NZE) Aspect Factor Rationale Canvest's Key Considerations of Risk/Opportunity Overa Ratin all Canvest's Key Considerations of g Risk/Opportunity Overall Rating 2030 2 050 2030 2050 Market & Reputation Increased Stakeholder Concern or Positive/Negative Stakeholder Feedback Significant climate-related negative feedback and concerns (if any) from the public, media or NGOs could cause reputation damage to Canvest.
-The prevailing policy in China supports the WTE sector in general, and are favourable to intelligent urban management solutions such as smart environmental sanitation and smart parking management services.
+IEA Net Zero Emissions by IEA Stated Policies Scenario (STEPS) 2050 Scenario (NZE) Aspect Factor Rationale Canvest's Key Considerations of Risk/Opportunity Overall Rating Canvest's Key Considerations of Risk/Opportunity Overall Rating 2030 2050 2030 205 Market & Reputation Increased Stakeholder Concern or Positive/Negative Stakeholder Feedback Significant climate-related negative feedback and concerns (if any) from the public, media or NGOs could cause reputation damage to Canvest.
+The prevailing policy in China supports the WTE sector in general, and are favourable to intelligent urban management solutions such as smart environmental sanitation services.
 On the other hand, the mandatory waste sorting measures may reduce the amount of food waste to be sent to WTE plants, weakening their ability to in GHG emissions avoidance.
 Nevertheless, increased recycling efforts at the municipality level would favour the smart environmental sanitation (including waste collection) sector in the long run.
-Under the realm of NZE, emissions from incineration of non- renewable waste is counted towards total GHG emissions, which have to be abated by means other than offsetting.
+Under the realm of NZE, emissions from incineration of non-renewable waste is counted towards total GHG emissions, which have to be abated by means other than offsetting.
 The WTE sector may be perceived as carbon-intensive business due to its gross GHG emissions and draws negative feedback from stakeholders, requiring efforts and resources to recover.